DangerousThings/flexsecure-applets/docs/applets/5-fido.md

 The FIDO2 applet is still in development, and not completely finished.
 For example, Windows Hello is not supported yet.
 Stay tuned.
 It is also not officially certified.

-If you are feeling lucky, you can however already test the FIDO2 applet.
+You can however already test the FIDO2 applet.

 ## Applet Information

-### FIDO U2F (recommended)
+### FIDO U2F

 - Repository: https://github.com/darconeous/u2f-javacard
 - Binary name: `U2FApplet.cap`